 As a member of the MIT community, we expect you to respect the rights and property of fellow residents and help minimize wear and tear on the facilities and furnishings.
-All students who live in on-campus housing are required to read and be familiar with the Residential Housing and Dining policies.
-These policies are in addition to Institute-wide policies covered in the Mind and Hand Book, and are available online at http://housing.mit.edu/about/residential_housing_and dining_policies.
+All students who live in on-campus housing are required to read and be familiar with the Housing and Residential Services policies.
+These policies are in addition to Institute-wide policies covered in the Mind and Hand Book, and are available online at http://studentlife.mit.edu/housing/housing-policies.

-Some issues involving conduct in your residence will be resolved through the selfgoverning system of student judicial committees and the residence staff.
+Some issues involving misconduct in your residence will be resolved through systems of student judicial committees, residence staff, or the Committee on Discipline.
 Serious infractions of MIT policies and procedures, however, may result in sanctions or even suspension from MIT housing at the discretion of the Dean for Student Life's Office or the Committee on Discipline.